NYPL-discovery/discovery-queue-manager/README.md

 node-lambda setup
 ```

 Copy `event.sample.json` data into `event.json`.
-This should resolve to something like this:
+It's encoded in base64, but will eventually resolve to something like this:

 ```
 {"id":"doc1","type":"test","timestamp":"2017-01-01T12:00:00.000000"}